nuhame/mlpug/README.md

 MLPug provides a single framework with a unified API for all such training functionality, independent of the ML library you are using.

-**Thus, when switching ML library, you can reuse your training code with no, or minimal, change! 🤩🎉**
+**Thus, when switching ML library, you don't have to learn a new training API and you can reuse your own training code with no, or minimal, change! 🤩🎉**

 ## Dive right in!